Z-Sigma/neuron/README.md

 ### 1. Installation

-**Option A: Install directly into your project (Without cloning)** You can install Neuron directly from GitHub into your Python environment.
+**Option A: Install directly into your project (Without cloning)** You can install neuron directly from GitHub into your Python environment.
 This keeps your project folder clean:
 ```bash
 pip install git+https://github.com/Z-Sigma/neuron.git
 ```